LuisMiguelMedina/Knowledge-on-credit/practical_session_documentation.md

 At last, we import the library matplotlib (as mlp by convention) which is installed automatically when installing seaborn (as seaborn is built over matplotlib).
 We will use matplotlib to work with things such as the labels of a chart or saving the file.
 The main difference between seaborn and matplotlib (and the reason why we need both) is that seaborn focuses on making the chart visually appalling, while matplotlib focuses on the low-level details of a visualization.

-4.1.2.2 Overall process.
+**4.1.2.2 Overall process**.
 The sentiment analysis process can be broken down into the following steps: (1) getting the data, (2) analyzing the data and (3) presenting the results.

 This process lead us to the following main function:

 ![](https://lh7-us.googleusercontent.com/tQC55wmh0_h021vP8_L_ggcrxzIN6GYyGhnEaxbfj8AgfMmYwHpaNbsV1gsARpNv5d2xm5RgVirvtQNZ7dl903_WEU34r_4hoc_REko90zg2-uX31qZNbCsrx90zlGCeKiV6_pAWcjO2mPiaDqcIURY)

-Figure 8—Code: Main function of the data analysis process.
+_Figure 8—Code: Main function of the data analysis process._

 We start the code by defining the paths from which we’re gonna be obtaining the data for the analysis and where we're gonna store the results.
 In our case, we have defined a “resources” directory and a “results directory”.